-Dr. Vassileva has wide-range expertise in medical and pharmaceutical sciences, precision cancer medicine and translational oncology, with diverse international experience across academic, regulatory and publishing sectors.
+Dr. Vassileva has wide-range expertise in pharmaceutical sciences, precision cancer medicine and translational oncology, with diverse international experience across academic, regulatory and publishing sectors.

 She completed her HonBSc in Human Biology, MSc in Medicine and Cancer Pathobiology, and PhD in Pharmaceutical Sciences at the University of Toronto.

 She has worked at the European Medicines Agency, and as an Associate Editor at Nature Reviews Clinical Oncology.

 Dr. Vassileva is working on translational precision medicine approaches for the detection and treatment of cancer.
 Her main interests include the development of effective targeted radionuclide therapies for solid tumours, while elucidating the radiobiological mechanisms and molecular profiles associated with response, and identifying strategies for optimal therapeutic outcomes.

 She is involved in various nuclear medicine, cancer pharmacology and molecular imaging projects, focused on the discovery and development of new methods for experimental and clinical imaging of cancer.
 Furthermore, she is a co-investigator on a national multi-centre clinical trial, evaluating a novel PET imaging agent in solid tumours.